About the Illinois Practice Tests

 When you have a good understanding of the contents in Rules of the Road, take several sample tests to check how much you remember.
 The test score will also tell you if you are ready or not.

-The official passing score in Illinois is 80 percent, but you should aim higher when you study for your exam.
-Try not to miss more than one or two questions on each practice tests.
+The official passing score in Illinois is 80 percent, but you should aim higher when you practice.
+Try not to miss more than one or two questions on each sample test.
 Go back to the study guide for each question you miss.
 Compare answers with the information in the booklet.

 Who Must Take the Illinois Written Test?